The importance of properly held board meetings

 The meeting that never was

-This case serves as a reminder that board minutes, rather than being merely ancillary documents that can be signed along with other transaction documents, must be a true reflection of the board meeting that has actually been held in accordance with the company’s articles.
-Lawyers must liaise with their clients to ensure that any issues with quorate and declarations of interest in particular are checked and documented appropriately.
+Board minutes are not just ancillary documents that can be signed along with other transaction documents but should be a true reflection of the board meeting that has actually been held in accordance with the company’s articles.
+Lawyers must liaise with their clients to ensure that any issues with quorum requirements and declarations of interest in particular are checked and documented appropriately.